 Track Competition.
 Creativity doesn’t happen in a vacuum.
 Knowing where your competition stands can be incredibly beneficial in making future product decisions and strategy adjustments.
-Adjust your strategy based on what you find and potentially go so far as to come up with the next set of product feature improvements based on the successes and failures you’re seeing with your competition’s keyword ranking.
+Adjust your strategy based on what you find and potentially go so far as to develop the next product feature improvements based on the successes and failures you’re seeing with your competition’s keyword ranking.

 New Opportunities.
 After generating your keyword ranking lists, you might find that your listing is missing out on some keywords and keyword phrases.
 Take an opportunity to adjust your listing and include those keywords to potentially gain lost sales.

 Flag Inefficient Keywords.
 Some keywords just won’t perform.
 There’s no sense in paying for PPC and spending hours crafting a quality listing based on keywords that may never yield any sales.

 Product Organization.
-You’ll find Jungle Scout Rank Tracker’s list organization abilities beneficial when it comes to sorting and disseminating useful product information.
-With groups, it becomes trivial to add new keywords to the lists and track their changes over time.
+You’ll find Jungle Scout Rank Tracker’s list organization abilities beneficial in sorting and disseminating helpful product information.
+With groups, adding new keywords to the lists becomes trivial, and tracking their changes over time.

 Top Status.
-One of the most satisfying things about selling on Amazon is seeing when your products hit the critical status of being the top 10 product for a search.
-Landing on the first one or two pages of a keyword search means extra sales and extra profits.
+One of the most satisfying things about selling on Amazon is seeing when your products hit the critical status of being the top 10 products for a search.
+Landing on a keyword search's first or two pages means extra sales and profits.

 Keyword Management.
 Handling keywords within Jungle Scout goes way beyond Rank Tracker.
-All the keyword actions you do here translate to other parts of the tool, as well.
-Jungle Scout aims to make the entire selling process a streamlined experience and having end-to-end management of keywords is a massive step in making that happen.
+All the keyword actions you do here also translate to other tool parts.
+Jungle Scout aims to make the entire selling process a streamlined experience, and having end-to-end management of keywords is a massive step in making that happen.

 Getting Started With Rank Tracker

 Setting up your first keyword list is practically painless.
 First, launch Rank Tracker and click Add Product.
-Next, plug in an ASIN (yours or your competitor) and list the keywords you want to track this product against.
+Next, plug in an ASIN (yours or your competitor's) and list the keywords you want to track this product against.